 Assistant Coach Mike Knowles

-Coach Knowles enters his seventh year as an assistant under his former player Alison Crumb.
+Coach Knowles enters his ninth year as an assistant under his former player Alison Crumb.
 Knowles is well known in the community and the region for his extensive work as a basketball coach and mentor.
-He has more the 28 years of experience in both girls and boys basketball at Port Angelels High School where he coached Alison Crumb and Danika Johnson, and a host of other outstanding former Pirate players.
+He has more the 28 years of experience in both girls and boys basketball at Port Angelels High School where he coached Alison Crumb, and a host of other outstanding former Pirate players.
 His overall coaching record is 183-44 and he was part of the coaching team during NWAC championship season.
 Additionally coach Knowles is a retired Mathematics teacher at Port Angeles High School.